MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

 <details>
 <summary><b> User Identity in Node.js environment </b></summary>

 `OnBehalfOfUserCredential` uses On-Behalf-Of flow and need Teams SSO token.
-It's designed to be used in Azure Function or bot scenarios.
+This can be used in Azure Function or bot scenarios.
 SDK uses this credential when developers choose user identity in Node.js environment.

 Required configuration: `authorityHost`, `tenantId`, `clientId`, `clientSecret` or `certificateContent`.
 </details>